Shuri (Marvel Cinematic Universe): Appearance and technology

-American–Wakandan war

-In an alternate 2010, Killmonger murders T'Challa and engineers an American invasion of Wakanda using "Stark Liberator" drone, which Killmonger then defeats, manipulating king T'Chaka into making him the next Black Panther.
-Shuri is able to see through this deception and brings evidence of it to Pepper Potts before attempting to arrest Killmonger with Potts and the Dora Milaje.
-However, Killmonger is then recruited by the Watcher to the Guardians of the Multiverse, leaving the group perplexed when they find him missing (Killmonger is left trapped in a pocket dimension when he tries to take the Infinity Stones for himself).

 Reception

 Critical response and analysis

 Reviews initially were positive of the character and the character's potential for the future, being described as a "fan-favorite".

 Jacob Stolworthy of British publication The Independent praised the character, describing her as "one of Black Panthers biggest revelations".
 Manhola Dargis of the New York Times, meanwhile, when reviewing Black Panther, praised Shuri as part of "a phalanx of women... who cushion [T'Challa] in maternal, military, sisterly and scientific support", describing Wright's performance as "vivacious" and likening Shuri to "Bond's gadget guy [Q]".
 Dave Trumbore of Collider and Caroline Framke of Vox also likened her relationship with T'Challa to what Q is to James Bond.
 Her mocking of Everett K. Ross as a "broken white boy" was particularly positively received in media commentary.
 Shuri's delivery of the line "What are those?" in the film, a usage of a popular 2015 Internet meme, was also positively received, although the meme's creator Brian 'Brusco' Moore commented negatively on the renewed attention to the meme.
 Caroline Framke of Vox, meanwhile, praised the depiction of Shuri as "the best part" of Black Panther, noting her "elastic, game-for-anything energy" and citing her as "the feisty Disney princess we need and deserve".
 Both Leah Greenblatt of Entertainment Weekly and Sam Sewell-Peterson singled out Wright and Gurira for praise, with Greenblatt writing that the pair felt the most "like they could easily hold their own films."

 The author of Dear Martin and chosen author for Scholastic Corporation's novel adaption of Shuri in the young adult fiction novel Shuri: A Black Panther Novel, Nic Stone, praised the film version of the character claiming "I fell hard for the witty STEM genius girl who totally stole the whole show".
 Having been labeled as the MCU's smartest character, it is often debated in media whether she or Tony Stark is smarter.